Aswin-04/Etch-a-sketch/README.md

 ## Project Overview

 Etch-a-Sketch is a simple web-based drawing application that allows users to draw on a canvas by hovering their mouse over it.
 The user can choose the size of the canvas and clear it to start over.
-This project aims to reinforce your understanding of DOM manipulation and event handling in JavaScript.
+This project aims to reinforce my understanding of DOM manipulation and event handling in JavaScript.

 ## Features